 Localization

-StartsWith function in PowerApps
+Microsoft's StartsWith function reference

-Back to the Power Apps Function Reference
+Back to the Power Apps Function Reference.

 Photo by Gia Oris on Unsplash